Stitch Encounter: Attraction description

 Guests are seated in a movie theater-like room, called the Space Traffic Control.
 Children are then encouraged to sit up front, on the floor, so that Stitch can see them during the show.
-At the start of the show, the host of the Space Traffic Control requests the computer to search for an available spacecraft captain to talk to; the computer connects to the spacecraft which Stitch is in.
+At the start of the show, the host of the Space Traffic Control requests the computer to search for an available spacecraft captain to talk to; the computer connects to the spacecraft that Stitch is in.
 After that, guests (both children and adults) in the Space Traffic Control are randomly chosen by Stitch to interact with.
-Stitch can interact with guests in many ways such as chatting, singing them a song with his ukulele and even take their pictures.
+Stitch can interact with guests in many ways such as chatting, singing them a song with his ukulele and even taking their pictures.
 Stitch looks, moves and sounds much like he does in the films and Lilo & Stitch: The Series, complete with corresponding facial expressions, gestures, and vocals (which the hidden actor performing him delivers in a mimicry of that used by the character's creator and original voice actor, Chris Sanders).
-The conclusion of the show occurs when the audience aids Stitch in his escape from Captain Gantu (Kevin Michael Richardson).
+At the conclusion of the show, the audience aids Stitch in his escape from Captain Gantu (Kevin Michael Richardson) who seems revenge on him for stealing his cruiser.